ruihukuang/AI_Learning_LangGraph/README.md

 Use LangGraph to create a workflow:
 <img width="287" height="377" alt="image" src="https://github.com/user-attachments/assets/debab61d-44bc-4835-bf43-b030f98125a6" />

-Trigger to open web browsers using Playwright and Node.js:
+Trigger to open web browsers and extract content using Playwright:
 <img width="1270" height="429" alt="image" src="https://github.com/user-attachments/assets/f1593ded-3135-49f2-92c9-988769911d71" />

 Provide an answer and evaluator feedback on the answer in the chatbox: